fa-rimi/study-buddy/README.md

 ## About the Project

-**Study Buddy** is a user-friendly dictionary application designed to help users search for word definitions and examples.
+**Study Buddy** is a user-friendly dictionary application designed to help users search for word, definitions, and examples.
 It also allows users to contribute by adding new words to the dictionary.

 ### Key Features